 If someone is unable to make a decision they may need support.
-Anyone who supports a person to make a decision must follow the process in the Mental Capacity Act (MCA) and its accompanying Code of Practice.
+Anyone who supports a person to make a decision must follow the process in the Mental Capacity Act and its accompanying Code of Practice on the Government website.

-If a decision is made on behalf of someone, the Mental Capacity Act (MCA) says that the decision must be in a person’s ‘best interests’.
+If a decision is made on behalf of someone, the Mental Capacity Act says that the decision must be in a person’s best interests.

-The MCA has a ‘best interests’ checklist to help understand what this means in practice.
-It says a ‘best interests decision’ being made for you must consider:
+The Mental Capacity Act has a best interests checklist to help you understand what this means in practice.
+It says a best interests decision being made for you must consider:

 There may be other relevant questions depending on your situation.
-Read more about the Mental Capacity Act 2005 legislation.
+Read more about the Mental Capacity Act 2005 legislation on the Government website.

-What can I do to plan ahead for a time where I may lose capacity?
+What can I do to plan ahead for a time where I may lost capacity?

 Life can be unpredictable.
 All of us can find ourselves in unexpected situations.
 This might include circumstances where we are not able to make decisions about our lives.
 We can plan for this.